Heartbeat

 Worker::runAll();

-In the above configuration, if the client does not send any data to the server for more than 55 seconds, the server considers the client to be offline, closes the connection, and triggers 'onClose'.
+The above configuration implies that if the client does not send any data to the server for more than 55 seconds, the server will consider the client offline, close the connection, and trigger onClose.